neuefische/web-exercises/sessions/recap-project-5/art-gallery-app-solution/README.md

 Run `npm run dev` to start a development server and open the displayed URL in a browser.

-Use `npm run test` to run the tests.

 ### CodeSandbox Cloud

 Select the "Preview: 3000" tab to view this project.